 Volunteers’ Stories on the BBC

-OCVA are the BBC have launched a new weekly radio programme on BBC Radio Oxford.
+OCVA and the BBC work in collaboration to run a dedicated radio programme about volunteering each week.
 Each Sunday morning volunteers and the people they support go on the air to talk about what they do, why they enjoy it and the difference it makes to the local community.

 These clips of the conversations are used with kind permission of BBC Radio Oxford.